cuhacking/my-cuhacking/README.md

 # my-cuhacking
-project: ??? | The application portal for cuHacking
+project: Smeargle | The application portal for cuHacking